OdielDomanie/OdielDomanie.github.io/voice-balancer.md

 ---

 ### Permissions
-The bot requires "View Channels (Read Messages)" permissions for **only** the Voice Channels; you can disable this permission for every other channel.
+The bot requires "Connect" permission.
+In addition, "View Channels (Read Messages)" permission is needed for **only** the Voice Channels; you can disable this permission for every other channel.